 - Ensure adequate access to timely, affordable, high-quality physical, mental and/or oral healthcare services

-- Provide services that promote good mental and behavioral health to reduce stigma and treat youth and adults in need
+- Provide services that promote good mental and behavioral health, in order to reduce stigma and treat youth and adults in need

 - Increase health equity by reducing the health, social and economic barriers to optimal well-being and quality of life (e.g. language, cultural competence, gender, age and ability to pay)